falzberger/sense-reduce/README.md

 Finally, run the [simulation notebook](simulation/zamg/zamg_simulations.ipynb) to compute all parameter study results and use the [analysis](simulation/simulation_analysis.ipynb) notebook to visualize the results.

+### Known Limitations

+The framework targets two-dimensional time series data.
+Sequential image data is not supported.
+However, predictions with more than one target attribute (e.g., predicting temperature *and* humidity simultaneously) are possible.

+## Contributing

+The repository contains multiple TODOs in the source code that would be open for any contribution and are not reflected in the form of GitHub issues (yet).
+If you have an idea for further improvement, please open an issue to discuss it in detail.
+In case you want to contribute directly, open a pull request, and we will review it as soon as possible.

 ## Raspberry Pi Setup